rachel-mclean/dig333-devlog/README.md

     * Quiz question: How does wet skin effect the flow of electric current?
     * Answer: Wet skin makes electricity encounter less resistance, so the flow of current increases.

-1. Platt, Let's Abuse a Battery!
+1. Platt, Let's Abuse a Battery! (pg.
+11)
     1. Text, photos, etc.
     1. Describe the most important thing you learned (to share in class)
     1. Write a quiz question (which we will discuss in class)